Data on type of fire, casualties, damage and source for April 2020 to March 2021.

-- In 2019-20, over three quarters of fires on grassland, woodland and crops were started deliberately.
+- In 2020-21, almost three quarters of fires on grassland, woodland and crops were started deliberately.

 - The last fatality resulting from a grassland fire occurred in 2007-08.